Charles Fernley Fawcett: World War II

 He was a recipient of the French Croix de Guerre and the American Eisenhower medal.
-His unlikely, some would say unbelievable, life was informed by an impulse to stand up for the underdog mixed with a thirst for glamour and adventure.
-Fawcett charmed everyone he met with tales of swashbuckling intrigue and good deeds.
+His life was characterized by advocacy for marginalized individuals alongside pursuits of travel and public engagement.
+Fawcett was known for recounting stories of his experiences and humanitarian efforts to those he encountered.

 Post-war

 By 1948, Fawcett was back in action serving in the Greek Army against the Communists during the Greek Civil War, fighting in a lounge suit in the guise of a journalist, since no foreigners were permitted to be involved.

-In 1949, Fawcett pursued a cinematic career, in which he performed in over 100 films, working with such stars as Errol Flynn, Alan Ladd and Robert Taylor.
+In 1949, Fawcett pursued a cinematic career, in which he performed in over 100 films shot mostly in Europe, working with such stars as Errol Flynn, Alan Ladd and Robert Taylor.
 He combined this with smuggling refugees to safety from civil conflict, organizing earthquake relief teams, fighting in several wars and co-founding the International Medical Corps.

 In 1956, Fawcett helped to rescue refugees from the Hungarian Uprising.
 Then he spent three years in the Belgian Congo, during the civil war in the early 60s, where he flew out those who were unable to escape the fighting.
 But it was the Soviet invasion of Afghanistan, in June 1979, that signaled his longest mission, and he was off to help the Afghan resistance fighters for the next 12 years.

 In 2006, Fawcett was nominated for recognition as Righteous Among the Nations at the annual British Holocaust commemoration.